Updated: October 26th, 2025

-It’s crucial to have a solid understanding of nutrition.
+To really understand this phenomenon, it’s crucial to have a good understanding of nutrition.
 Good nutrition goes far beyond having enough to eat; quality of food is far more important than quantity.
 But in our culture, it’s easy to get large amounts of poor quality food very inexpensively – hence the “super size me” attitudes of many consumers.
 The overabundance of cheap, processed foods means that many Americans are overfed but undernourished.
-The food they are putting into their bodies just doesn’t provide the essential nutrients they need to flourish and their weight loss suffers from it.
+The food they are putting into their bodies just doesn’t provide the essential nutrients they need to flourish.

 Many Americans have one – or multiple – nutrient deficiencies that might be contributing to their weight loss resistance.
-Approximately 1/3 of Americans don’t get enough magnesium, vitamin C, vitamin E or Vitamin A in their diets, and 80% are low in Vitamin D. Even more startling, 9 out of 10 Americans have a deficiency of Omega 3 essential fatty acids.
+Approximately 1/3 of Americans don’t get enough magnesium, vitamin C, vitamin E or Vitamin A in their diets, and more than two-thirds are low in Vitamin D. Even more startling, 9 out of 10 Americans have a deficiency of Omega-3 essential fatty acids.
 Why are so many people in our culture falling short in the nutrition department?

-A large part of the problem is our modern diet, which is vastly different than that of our ancestors.
-So much of the food found in supermarkets today is processed, and high in simple carbohydrates and sugar.
+A large part of the problem is our modern diet, which is vastly different from that of our ancestors.
+Ultraprocessed food, high in simple carbohydrates and sugar, dominates the supermarket shelves.
 This food is less expensive than organically grown fruits and vegetables, grass fed meats, and wild caught fish – but often has no real nutritional value.
 This kind of food may fill you up temporarily, but it certainly won’t keep your body in good health – and it will sabotage your weight loss goals!

-Too many women have either bought into the myth that fat is the enemy, avoiding all fats entirely, or they are consuming the wrong kind of fats by using vegetable oils rather than the healthier options that provide your body with the Omega 3s it needs.
+And then there’s the myth that fat is the enemy.
+Too many women have bought into this, avoiding all fats entirely.
+Or, they are consuming the wrong kind of fats by using vegetable oils rather than the healthier options that provide your body with the Omega 3s it needs.

 Finally, even the food that does give you the nutrients you need is less powerful than it used to be.
 Industrial farming practices have stripped the soil of many nutrients, which means fruits and vegetables provide far less nutrition than they did even a few decades ago.
 Even if you love vegetables, it’s tough to eat enough of them to get the nutrients your body needs.

-Lack of good sleep can affect weight in many ways.
-Research has shown an impact on hormones that signal both hunger and fullness, as well as the ability to resist specific cravings.
+Poor sleep quality can affect weight in many ways.
+Research has shown that poor sleep impacts hormones that signal both hunger and fullness, as well as the ability to resist specific cravings.
 Most important, however, is the research indicating that sleep deprivation affects your metabolism.
 A University of Chicago study showed that the body’s ability to process insulin dropped by more than 30% within four days of insufficient sleep.
 And when your body can’t respond appropriately to insulin, fats in your bloodstream will be stored rather than processed.

-Metabolism is often described as fast or slow, but this term actually describes how your body processes and uses the food you eat.
+People often simplify metabolism, describing it as either fast or slow, but this term actually describes how your body processes and uses the food you eat.
 If your metabolism is functioning properly, weight loss will be easier.
 It’s when you have a dysfunctional metabolism that your body may hang on to more calories than it burns – and that can impact your ability to lose weight.
 If your basal metabolism – the calories you need just to stay alive – is reduced, it can impact both the amount of calories you expend when active and the calories spent simply processing your food.
 Therefore, it could be harder for you to lose weight than someone of a similar weight with a properly functioning metabolism.

-When you aren’t getting the nutrients you need, your gut can suffer.
+Your gut can suffer greatly when you lack the proper nutrients in your body.
 If your gut is perpetually inflamed due to poor diet, or you have digestive issues such as leaky gut syndrome, absorption of the nutrients becomes a problem.
 This means that toxins permeate the protective lining in your gut and circulate throughout your body, causing systemic inflammation.
-This in turn could mean your brain isn’t getting the right messages – including the messages that you are full, or that fat should be burned for energy.
-Remember, seratonin is produced in the gut.
+This could mean your brain isn’t getting the right messages – including the messages that you are full, or that fat should be burned for energy.
+Remember, serotonin is produced in the gut.

 Hormones carry messages to your brain.
-When hormone levels are not optimal, these messages get skewed – as in the above example of leptin.
+When hormone levels are not optimal, these messages get skewed.
 Your major hormones – adrenaline, cortisol and insulin – have a big impact on your ability to lose weight.
 If levels of these hormones are too high or too low, you could find yourself developing weight loss resistance.

 Magnesium